lbijeau/gemini-training/docs/exercises/03-code-explanation/README.md

     Craft a prompt that describes the problem (incorrect output) and asks Gemini to identify and fix the bug.

     **Example Prompt Idea:**
-    ```
-    The function `factorial` in `practice/buggy_factorial.py` is not working correctly.
-When I run it with an input of 5, it produces the wrong result.
-The expected answer is 120.

-    Please identify the bug in the function, explain what is wrong, and fix the code directly in the file.
-    ```
     ```bash
-    gemini fix --file practice/buggy_factorial.py --prompt "$(cat << 'EOF'
+    gemini "$(cat << 'EOF'
 The function `factorial` in `practice/buggy_factorial.py` is not working correctly.
 When I run it with an input of 5, it produces the wrong result.
 The expected answer is 120.

 Please identify the bug in the function, explain what is wrong, and fix the code directly in the file.
 EOF
 )"
     ```

 3.  **Review and verify the fix:**